Using Squish to automate macOS applications built with the 'Hardened Runtime'

 It effectively disables various features commonly exploited in security breaches.

-This affects both Squish for Qt and Squish for Mac since they're using the same mechanism for non-intrusive hooking.
-While disabling library validation is certainly easier, there may be reasons not to do that.
-With Squish for Qt, using the built-in hook and code-signing all Squish libraries that are being loaded into the AUT with your own certificate works, too.
+While disabling library validation is certainly easier, there may be reasons not to do this.
+With Squish for Qt it also works to use the built-in hook and code-signing all Squish libraries that are being loaded into the AUT (with the digital certificate of the AUT developer).

 This command produces an output that looks something like this:

-CodeDirectory v=20100 size=1475 flags=0x0(none) hashes=39+5 location=embedded
+CodeDirectory v=20400 size=1867 flags=0x0(none) hashes=48+7 location=embedded

-codesign -d --entitlements - /Applications/TextEdit.app
+codesign -d --entitlements - --xml /System/Applications/TextEdit.app | xmllint --format -

 This produces output in the form of a plist file that looks like this: